Ansar al-Tawhid: History

-After its formation the group coordinated with Hayat Tahrir al-Sham to attack a Syrian government held enclave in two predominantly Shia villages outside of Idlib's city limits.
+After its formation the group coordinated with Hay'at Tahrir al-Sham to attack a Syrian government held enclave in two predominantly Shia villages outside of Idlib's city limits.

-On 26 April 2018, Ansar al-Tawhid carried out a joint attack with Jaysh al-Izza and Hurras al-Din, which was another al-Qaeda aligned group that split off from Hayat Tahrir al-Sham and was led by al-Nusra's former head Sharia official, Sami al-Oraydi, targeting the Syrian military and allied paramilitary groups, during the fighting casualties were reported on both sides, as well as exchanges of artillery fire.
+On 26 April 2018, Ansar al-Tawhid carried out a joint attack with Jaysh al-Izza and Hurras al-Din, which was another al-Qaeda aligned group that split off from Hay'at Tahrir al-Sham and was led by al-Nusra's former head Sharia official, Sami al-Oraydi, targeting the Syrian military and allied paramilitary groups, during the fighting casualties were reported on both sides, as well as exchanges of artillery fire.
 During the attack the rebel groups advanced into government held territory and temporarily held positions before being expelled later on.

 In May 2018, HTS raided the headquarters of Ansar al-Tawhid in Sarmin and arrested three members from the group for having links to ISIL.

-On 5 December 2018, Ansar al-Tawhid and Hayat Tahrir al-Sham jointly repelled a Syrian government infiltration attempt in Tell Touqan.
+On 5 December 2018, Ansar al-Tawhid and Hay'at Tahrir al-Sham jointly repelled a Syrian government infiltration attempt in Tell Touqan.

 On 3 February 2019, two of Ansar al-Tawhid's commanders were killed near the government held enclave of Fuah; one of the commanders was Turkish.

 In March 2019, the group attacked two significant Syrian army checkpoints in northern Hama, claiming to have killed 40 Syrian soldiers, however only 16 were confirmed killed.
 During the attack the Syrian army had acknowledged an unspecified number of soldiers had been killed by Ansar al-Tawhid fighters and blamed bad weather for making the attack easier for the group.
 In response to the attack the Syrian military displayed corpses of fighters reportedly part of Ansar al-Tawhid who had been killed during the attacks on the checkpoints.
 After the attack, according to a pro-government source, the Syrian army claimed to have killed the group's deputy leader, a Chechen fighter named Khamza Shishani.

 In April 2019, the group claimed responsibility for an Inghimasi attack against pro-Assad forces in northern Hama, and released photos showing fighters carrying Kalashnikov rifles mounted with night vision scopes and wearing explosive belts.

 On 2 August 2019, Ansar al-Tawhid coordinated with the Turkistan Islamic Party to fire an IRAM rocket with four 122mm rockets attached at government forces.

 On 17 August 2019, after a rebel counter-attack to retake the recently lost town of Sukayk from pro-government forces, the group announced to have retaken positions outside the city alongside other rebel groups, after fighting Hezbollah.